-Somerset Youth Offending TeamInformation and advice, Life skills
+Somerset Youth Offending TeamInformation, advice and guidance, Life skills

 Somerset Youth Offending Team (YOT) aims to reduce youth offending.
 Most of the work of the team is with young people aged 10 to 18 who have been arrested by the police for a crime.